 Make sure that you have access to natural lighting in your office.
 One of the best ways to do this while also saving space is to put your desk in front of a window.
 Studies have shown that having exposure to natural light has a wide range of health benefits, including increased productivity.

 For instance, natural light helps constrict your pupils, which benefits the function and reading ability of your eyes.
-The reality is that our eyes are not meant to function with artificial light, but rather under full-spectrum lighting.
-Having exposure to natural light will help boost your productivity and improve your vision.
+Our eyes are not meant to function with artificial light but rather under full-spectrum lighting.
+Exposure to natural light will help boost your productivity and improve your vision.

 If your home office does not have a window or other access to natural lighting, consider investing in full-spectrum bulbs.
-While these bulbs are more expensive than a typical light bulb, they provide a crisp, bright white light that is ideal for reading and doing work that requires visual accuracy.
-These bulbs have the same balanced temperature of natural daylight, providing you with the most of the benefits of natural light.
+While these bulbs are more expensive than a typical light bulb, they provide a crisp, bright white light ideal for reading and doing work that requires visual accuracy.
+These bulbs have the same balanced temperature as natural daylight, providing you with most of the benefits of natural light.

 2. High-Speed Internet Access

 We've all been there.
-You are trying to get work done and your brain is working faster than your computer is.
-This lag in time can not only slow you down, but it also offers you an opportunity to be distracted by other things.
-A recent poll done in Australia confirms that the primary cause of employee frustration is slow Internet.
+You are trying to get work done, and your brain is working faster than your computer is.
+This lag in time can not only slow you down but also offers you an opportunity to be distracted by other things.

 3. Network Router

-This mid-range router helps to improve the Wi-Fi range for a medium home while providing good Internet speed to several devices at once.
+The NETGEAR N750 Dual Band 4-Port Router is a mid-range router that helps improve the Wi-Fi range for a medium home while providing good internet speed for several devices at once.

 4. Surge Protector

-This 12-outlet surge protector has eight rotating outlets, so it is ideal if you have devices located in various places around the room.
+The Belkin 12-Outlet Pivot-Plug Power Strip is a12-outlet surge protector that has eight rotating outlets, so it is ideal if you have devices located in various places around the room.
 It helps provide both convenience and flexibility to your home office.